-Revenue derived from our operations located outside of the U.S. for the three-month period ended March 31, 2016 was approximately 30% of total revenue, as compared to 26% for the three-month period ended March 31, 2015.
+The reduced revenue from our largest Internet platform customers weighed heavily on U.S. revenue as these customers are based in the U.S. Revenue derived from our operations located outside of the U.S. for the three- and six-month periods ended June 30, 2016 was approximately 31% and 30%, respectively, of total revenue, as compared to 26% for each of the three- and six-month periods ended June 30, 2015.
 No single country outside of the U.S. accounted for 10% or more of revenue during these periods.
-During the first three months of 2016, we experienced strong revenue growth from our operations in the Asia Pacific region.
+During the first six months of 2016, we continued to see strong revenue growth from our operations in the Asia Pacific region.